-- when we need to speak to, or contact other doctors, consultants, nurses or any other medical/healthcare professional or organisation during the course of your diagnosis or treatment or on going healthcare; - when we are required by law to hand over your information to any other organisation, such as the police, by court order, solicitors, or immigration enforcement. - In a de-identified form to support planning of health services and to improve health outcomes for our population
+• when we need to speak to or contact other doctors, consultants, nurses, or any other medical/healthcare professional or organisation during your diagnosis or treatment or ongoing healthcare; this includes the use of telephone or video consultation.

+- when we are required by law to hand over your information to any other organisation, such as the police, by court order, solicitors, or immigration enforcement. - In a de-identified form to support planning of health services and to improve health outcomes for our population